MaikMichel/apex-plugin-a11y-tests/readme.md

 # Project - a11y_tasks

+## Introduction

+This project is used to demonstrate a11y tests with a generated APEX application.
+This app can be installed with dbFlow:
+  - clone the project: `git clone https://github.com/MaikMichel/apex_a11y_demo_app.git`
+  - go into this folder: `cd apex_a11y_demo_app`
+  - add *dbFlow* as submodul: `git submodule update --init --recursive`
+  - run setup to configure project settings: `.dbFlow/setup.sh --generate a11y_tasks --envonly`
+  - run setup to create user and workspace: `.dbFlow/setup.sh --install`
+  - run inital deployment to create table and app: `.dbFlow/build.sh --init --version 1.0.0 --apply`

+If you don't want to use dbFlow, you can create the application by your own.
+This app was initaly made with the APEX Application wizard.
+Create an App from file and choose the demo dataset "Projects and Tasks".

+---

+## dbFlow Summary

 Your project **a11y_tasks** has been successfully created.
 Scripts have been added inside directory: `db/_setup` that allow you to create the respective schemas, workspaces as well as ACLs and features, as long as you specified them during the configuration.

 a11y_tasks - directory structure
 ```